Ear WaxEar Wax REMOVAL

 What to expect at your wax removal appointment?

-- We will review your case history, focusing on your recent ear health.
+- A review of your case history, focusing on your recent ear health.

-- I will perform a video otoscopy to inspect your ear canal for wax and identify any other signs of ear health concern.
+- Video otoscopy to inspect your ear canal for wax and identify any other signs of ear health concern.

-- I will perform a final video otoscopy to show you your clean and healthy ear canal.
+- Final video otoscopy to show you your clean and healthy ear canal.

 For wax removal in both ears, please allow up to 30 minutes for your appointment.
 No referral is necessary.